Babes in Arms: Plot of original 1937 version

-In Seaport, Long Island in the 1930s, Val and Marshall's vaudeville parents leave them behind to do the circuits.
+In Seaport, Long Island in the 1930s, Val and Marshall's vaudeville parents leave them behind to go on tour.
 Val meets Billie, a girl who has driven from the coast, only to have her car break down.
-The pair sing a love song about how they feel as though they have met before ("Where or When").
+The pair sing a love song about their sense of having met before ("Where or When").

 The Sheriff then visits them to inform them that they have to work at the work farm because they are not yet 21.
 The "kids" decide that they will stick around instead and find another way to support themselves ("Babes in Arms"), forming a group with Val as the leader.
 After deciding nothing (except that violence is good), they disperse.

-Dolores, the Sheriff's daughter, talks to Gus, her ex, who tries to woo her, failing.
+Dolores, the Sheriff's daughter, talks to Gus, her ex, who tries to woo her but fails.
 However, the two then sing and flirt about how they do not care that their relationship is over ("I Wish I Were in Love Again").
 Marshall arrives, jealous of Gus still wooing Dolores.
 When Val enters mentioning that he has also kissed Dolores, a fight begins and escalates when others enter.
 The sheriff comes in and the kids pretend to be dancing.
 This causes Val to decide to put on their own follies.
 The Sheriff decides to give them two weeks to put on the show ("Babes in Arms Reprise").

 Later, Val enters and tells Irving and Ivor to practice their number ("Light on Our Feet").
 Lee then arrives and chastises his brother, Beauregard, for hanging out with "the blacks".
 Billie then convinces Lee to invest his money in the show.
 Lee smears some of her lipstick on his cheek and convinces the boys that she kissed him.

 The boys next convince "Baby Rose", a former child star, to be in their show.
 Rose performs a number she learned (Way Out West).

 Billie enters with a jealous Val.
 After calming him, they discuss the show.
 Lee does not want Irving and Ivor in the show.
 After learning this, Val leaves in a huff.
 Billie reflects on her romance with Val ("My Funny Valentine").
 They transition into the day of the show and show the final number of the follies performed by Baby Rose ("Johnny One Note").
 Backstage, Lee and Val fight over letting Irving and Ivor go on despite their race.
-Val punches Lee, and Irving and Ivan go and do the big dance finale ("Johnny One Note Ballet").
+Val punches Lee, and Irving and Ivor go and do the big dance finale ("Johnny One Note Ballet").